Kevin Fong: In media

 Fong was a guest in Material World, on 20 January 2000, where he argued for British participation in space travel research, particularly focusing on the long-term effects on the human frame.
 He presented Channel 4's science programme Superhumans in 2004, an episode of Frontiers on Radio 4, entitled Engineering Flu, and five episodes of the BBC documentary series Horizon.
 He also makes regular appearances for Health Check on BBC World Service and has been interviewed in other programmes.

 Fong was featured in Esquire magazine's 2004 list UK's 100 Most Influential Men Under 40.

 He is the author of the 2014 book, Extreme Medicine: How Exploration Transformed Medicine in the Twentieth Century.
 In July 2011, he wrote and presented Space Shuttle: The Final Mission (BBC), an hour-long documentary following the final mission of the Space Shuttle, meeting and interviewing those involved in the mission.
 He appeared as the resident scientist in the ITV series It's Not Rocket Science.
 He has appeared as an expert guest on The One Show.

 He appeared in Operation Gold Rush with Dan Snow, 2016, following the route and trials and tribulations experienced by stampeders in the Klondike Gold Rush of the late 19th century.

 Fong presented the 2019 BBC World Service podcast 13 Minutes to the Moon, detailing the Apollo 11 Moon landing.
-A second series was released in 2020 to mark the 50th anniversary of the Apollo 13 disaster.
+A second series was released in 2020 to mark the 50th anniversary of the Apollo 13 mission.